Capacitor Code Calculator

 How the 3-digit capacitor code works

 Ceramic and film capacitors too small to print the full value use a 3-digit code.
 The first two digits are the significant figures.
-The third digit is the multiplier exponent — the number of zeros to append.
+The third digit is the multiplier exponent, the number of zeros to append.
 The result is always in picofarads (pF).
+Decoding the marking is usually the first step before the reactance and filter work you will find across the wider Electronics calculators hub.

 Examples: 104 = 10 × 104 pF = 100,000 pF = 100 nF = 0.1 µF.
 472 = 47 × 102 pF = 4,700 pF = 4.7 nF.
 221 = 22 × 101 pF = 220 pF.